The Humanities Buddy Programme: A home away from home

 How do I become a buddy?

 The Humanities Faculty is looking for Master’s students to join their Buddy programme for the Spring semester.
-As a Buddy, you will be responsible for a maximum of 5 new Master’s students.
+As a Buddy, you will be responsible for about 5 new Master’s students.
 You will help them settle in to life in Leiden (or The Hague) as comfortably as possibly.
 Interested?
 Sign up here.

 If you have questions, please contact the Coordinator of the Buddy Programme, Nargess Asghari.